mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 ## The Socket Way

 Maybe you already get where I am going with this.
 It seems we are trying to solve the wrong problem.
 What do we *actually* need here?
 That's right!
-We will declare a relative-to-our-sword transform at design-time!
+We can declare a relative-to-our-sword transform at design-time!
 We tell Unreal: "Hey, when you attach this sword to our pawn's hand make sure you use the hilt instead of the origin".

 ![Sword offset socket]({{ '/assets/images/posts/static-mesh-sockets/sword-offset-socket.png' | relative_url }})

 We then use the inverse transform of this socket to apply an appropriate offset.
 Why the *inverse* transform?
-Because if we want the hilt to overlap with the parent socket we must move the entire mesh in the *opposite* direction.
+Since want the offset socket to overlap the parent socket we must offset the entire mesh in the *opposite* direction.
+Hence the naming `Socket.Offset`.

 ![Blueprint sword attachment offset socket manual]({{ '/assets/images/posts/static-mesh-sockets/blueprint-sword-attachment-offset-socket-manual.png' | relative_url }})